*SPOILER ALERT! *

 Eena

-but the patient too seemed determined to avoid her.
+patient too seemed determined to avoid her.

 “Sha